 18 months to age 5:

 By 30 months of age, all of the primary (first) teeth should have come into the mouth.
-By age 3, most toddlers should have stopped using the pacifier and sucking his/her thumb.
+By age 3, most toddlers should have stopped using the pacifier and sucking their thumbs.

 Contact Us With Any Questions:

-If you have questions or concerns about when to schedule your child’s dental checkups, please contact our office.
+If you have questions or concerns about when to schedule your child’s dental checkups, don’t hesitate to contact our office.